Hello and thanks for taking the time to visit my portfolio.

 I am a journalist with 17 years' experience in news journalism, specialising in producing compelling content for print and online.

-I can provide rigorously researched news articles, features and comment, especially if you need expertise in education and youth issues.
+I provide rigorously researched news articles, features and comment on any topic, but I have special expertise in education and youth issues.

-Please ask about my experience writing and editing content marketing, case studies, blogs, letters, speeches and promotional materials.
+Please ask about my experience writing and editing content marketing, case studies, blogs, letters, speeches, books and promotional materials.

 Get in touch at [email protected]